 Individual climbers can be anyone interested in supporting the ALA, fighting lung disease or seeking a new challenge.
 You will register, fundraise and climb on your own, but you always have the option of starting your own team later.

-Only cash and check general team donations can be divided among team members.
+Cash and check general team donations can be divided among team members.
 When turning in a cash/check general team donation indicate how much of the donation should be allocated to each team member.
 For example one $1000 check may be split evenly among 5 team members.
 Donations made via credit card or online cannot be divided among participants.

 Each team member is responsible to reach his or her $100 fundraising minimum individually, regardless of overall team fundraising.